DAIC-tud/docs/content/en/docs/intro_daic/_index.md

 linkTitle: "Introducing DAIC"
 weight: 1
 description: >
-  Why was this HPC set up?
+  Why and What is DAIC?
 ---

 ## Purpose and Benefits of HPC Systems